 Try out our sample aptitude test questions and answers designed to help you.

 Bear in mind that recruiters actively encourage all candidates to practise psychometric aptitude tests beforehand so they have results from a level playing field.
 They don't like having to compare results of people who have taken psychometric tests before with those who have not.

-Aptitude Test Tip 2: Know your test
+2. Know your test

 It is very difficult to distort the results of a psychometric personality questionnaire, however, if you research what sort of person the company is looking for, you might be more likely to answer with that company's values in mind.

-Aptitude Test Tip 3: Don’t get your friends to help
+3. Don’t get your friends to help

-If your test is online, it might be tempting to get a friend to help out.
+If your test is online, it might be tempting to get a friend to help out, but should you cheat on your aptitude test?
 Apart from being immoral, this carries a large risk of backfiring.
 Application processes that require the candidate to sit an online psychometric test usually then invite successful applicants to an assessment centre where they will verify your test performance.
 So they will soon find out if your online test was completed by you.

-Aptitude Test Tip 4: Make the most of online tests
+4. Make the most of online tests

 If you have been asked to take an online test, as opposed to one conducted at an assessment centre, make the best use of this advantage.
 You have more factors in your control and you shouldn’t neglect any of them.
 Make sure you will not be interrupted; let your friends or housemates know that you are not to be interrupted and turn off your phone.
 Make sure you are not hungry, thirsty, or need to go the loo.
 Plan a time when you will be alert, and prepare a cup of coffee in case you start to fade.
 Make sure you have everything you will need to hand; rough paper, pens, a calculator, a dictionary etc.